mooreds/docs-1/building/hosted-apps.md

 For more granular control, it is possible to host your app with a third-party and use Transposit as a backend.
 These apps can interface with Transposit via our [JavaScript SDK](js-sdk.md) or by directly invoking [http endpoints](endpoints.md).

-## Modify the page template

-1. Navigate to **Code &gt; Page template**.
-2. Modify the HTML and JavaScript.
-3. Click **Preview** to preview your changes in the browser.
-4. Click **Commit code** to persist your changes and deploy.

-### Development process

-Click **Preview** to preview uncommitted page changes in your browser.
-You will need to click **Preview** every time you make a new change; reloading an old preview will not load new changes.

-A preview of your hosted app interacts with committed operations; you must commit changes to operation code before these changes will be reflected in a preview.
-A preview obeys the same configuration as your deployment, so if your hosted app has sign-in enabled, you will need to sign in to interact with the preview.

-A preview only exists for one minute.

 ### Deployment process

 Click **Commit code** to persist your changes and deploy them.
 A hosted app always serves the most recently committed code.

-Sign-in and authentication for data connections can be configured under **Authentication**.
+Sign-in and authentication for data connections can be configured under **Users &gt; User Configuration**.

-A link to your hosted app is available under **Deploy &gt; Hosted Page**.

 ## Configure sign-in

 Hosted apps can be shared publicly or protected by sign-in.
 Hosted apps protected by sign-in can whitelist specific Google GSuite domains or specific users.

-1. Navigate to **Authentication &gt; User Sign-in**.
+1. Navigate to **Users &gt; User Configuration**.
-2. Check the box requiring users to sign in with Google.
+2. Click Restrict to specific whitelisted domains and users.
 3. Specify who is allowed to sign in.
+4. Click **Save**

 ## Manage keys

 Each data connection in your application can either reference a production key or expect signed-in users to provide their own key.

-1. Navigate to **Authentication &gt; Production Keys**.
+1. Navigate to **Deploy &gt; Production Keys**.
-2. Add a production key for each data connection that should share a key across users.
-3. Check the box for each data connection that should expect a user to provide their own key.
+2. Click **Add key**

 ## Manage users

-You can view and administer registered users in **Authentication &gt; Registered Users**.
+You can view and administer registered users in **Users &gt; Registered Users**.
 You can delete users or their keys as necessary.

+## Advanced

+You can customize user settings schema for your users.
+Users can provide their key to work with your app.
+To check the changes have been applied correctly, go back to code editor, click Development under Auth & settings.
+Under your API connector status, you should see the schema.
+If you don't see your user schema, go back to User Configuration and make sure you saved the changes.

+## Customize User Configuration

+1. Navigate to User > User Configuration.
+2. Under User settings schema, click **Add**.
+3. Fill in the information.
+4. Save your changes by clicking **Save All**.